Sign in

 • Incompatible with nutmeg, cloves, and anise

-Unlike other manual spice grinders that require you to turn the handle in a full circle, the Kuhn Rikon has an ergonomic ratchet handle that you toggle back and forth to grind.
-It&#;s made of ceramic stone, so even after frequent use, it won&#;t break down or corrode.
+Unlike other manual spice grinders that require a full circular turn, the Kuhn Rikon features an ergonomic ratchet handle that allows for back-and-forth grinding.
+Constructed of ceramic stone, it maintains durability and won't break down or corrode with frequent use.

-Our tester liked that it was able to grind herbs and most spices with serious consistency.
-The only drawback is that it doesn't work with all spices&#;larger pieces like nutmeg, cloves, and anise are not recommended for this grinder.
+Our testing found that it efficiently ground herbs and most spices with impressive consistency.
+The only limitation is that it doesn't accommodate all spices—larger pieces like nutmeg, cloves, and anise are not recommended for this model.

-Out of all the best spice grinders on the list, the Kuhn Rikon may also be the easiest option to clean.
-Instead of hand washing or putting it through the dishwasher, all you have to do is add some coarse salt to the chamber and grind it to clean the blades.
+Of all the spice grinders reviewed, the Kuhn Rikon is also one of the easiest to clean.
+Instead of traditional hand washing or dishwasher cleaning, simply add coarse salt to the chamber and grind to clean the blades.

 Capacity: 90 grams | Materials: Plastic, ceramic | Motor: N/A | Dishwasher Safe: No